randomaccess2023/KPC_DDPM_128/README.md

 # Denoising Diffusion Probabilistic Model for Generating Histopathology Images

-The source code for the conference paper designated _**Denoising Diffusion Probabilistic Model for generating Histopathology Images**_ has been shared in this GitHub repository.
+The source code for the conference paper designated _**Denoising Diffusion Probabilistic Model for Generating Histopathology Images**_ has been shared in this GitHub repository.

 I will explain different _**folders**_ and _**files**_ available in this repository concisely to make things easy for the users.